 The law enacted in 1978 did not prescribe a set method to determine current use value.
-In 1982, the legislature amended Title 40-7-25.1 of the Code of Alabama to include a definite formula for the calculation of current use values.
+In 1982, the legislature amended Title 40-7-25.1 to include a definite formula for the calculation of current use values.
 The amended law set specific requirements for determining capitalization rates, the top three crops in Alabama, the costs of production, and the average price for pulpwood.
-Each year, The Department of Revenue gathers the necessary data from the prescribed sources in order to calculate new current use values for distribution to the County Tax Assessing Officials.
+Each year, the Alabama Department of Revenue gathers the necessary data from the prescribed sources in order to calculate new current use values for distribution to the county tax assessing officials.

-Over the years, the Department of Revenue has encountered various problems obtaining the necessary data to make the current use calculations.
-For several years, a capitalization rate was unobtainable due to the Federal Land Bank of New Orleans going into receivership, then the Federal Land Bank of Jackson Mississippi went into receivership, but finally the Federal Land Bank of Dallas Texas which handles Alabama agreed to furnish the required rates.
+Over the years, the department has encountered various problems obtaining the necessary data to make the current use calculations.
+For several years, a capitalization rate was unobtainable due to the Federal Land Bank of New Orleans going into receivership, followed by Federal Land Bank of Jackson Mississippi going into receivership.
+Finally the Federal Land Bank of Dallas Texas, which handles Alabama, agreed to furnish the required rates.
 The costs of production for row crops must be obtained from the U. S. Department of Agriculture.
-The U. S. Department of Agriculture does not always publish the costs data in a timely manner thus causing a delay in determining the current use values of row crops and pastureland.
+The USDA does not always publish the costs data in a timely manner thus causing a delay in determining the current use values of row crops and pastureland.

 Many people ask the question, “Why is the current use value for agricultural land separate from market value?”
-The general opinion was that a farmer should not be penalized by paying higher taxes on farm land that has a market value based on the speculative use of the property for uses other than farm land.
-Often times, the market value of farm land in or close to a city, or other developing area, will have a higher market value because the highest and best use of the farm land may be for a subdivision, shopping center, industrial site or other use, which brings a higher value than farm land.
-Current use valuation allows the valuation of the farm land to be based on the actual use of the property, rather than what the use might be if the property were sold or developed.
+The general opinion was that a farmer should not be penalized by paying higher taxes on farmland that has a market value based on the speculative use of the property for uses other than farmland.
+Often, the market value of farmland in or close to a city, or other developing area, will have a higher market value because the highest and best use of the farmland may be for a subdivision, shopping center, industrial site, or other use, which brings a higher value than farmland.
+Current use valuation allows the valuation of the farmland to be based on the actual use of the property, rather than what the use might be if the property were sold or developed.

-The qualification and application procedures for current use valuation of property in lieu of fair and reasonable market valuation is set out in Title 40-7-25.1 and 40-7-25.2 of the Code of Alabama 1975.
-A property must be Class III Property – All agricultural, forest, and residential property, and historic buildings and sites – in order for property to qualify for current use valuation:
+The qualification and application procedures for current use valuation of property in lieu of fair and reasonable market valuation is set out in Title 40-7-25.1 and 40-7-25.2.
+A property must be Class III (defined as all agricultural, forest, and residential property, and historic buildings and sites) in order for property to qualify for current use valuation:

-The county assessing official will analyze the application to determine if the referenced property is qualified for current use valuation.
-On parcels of 5 acres or less, the assessing official may require submission of additional data such as site management plans from the Alabama Forestry Commission.
+The county assessing official will analyze the application to determine if the referenced property qualifies for current use valuation.
+On parcels of five acres or less, the assessing official may require submission of additional data such as site management plans from the Alabama Forestry Commission.